jsc329/ammonitorwiki/Chapter-09-The-Schedule-Table.md

 Working with the Google Calendar API
 ====================================

-As mentioned in Chapter 7: Equipment, you should have one primary Google account which is not connected to a piece of monitoring equipment, through which you will manage the Google Calendar API described below.
+As mentioned in Chapter 7, you should have one primary Google account which is not connected to a piece of monitoring equipment, through which you will manage the Google Calendar API described below.
 The primary Google account will also be used to manage the Dropbox API covered in Chapter 11: Recordings.
 Meanwhile, each piece of smartphone-based monitoring equipment will have its own Google account independent of the primary account.

 To illustrate, we begin by viewing the first few records of the **accounts** table: